 The City's actuarial consultants provided an actuarial valuation of the City's OPEB obligations as of June 30, 2005.
 That valuation estimates that the City's total OPEB actuarial accrued liability as of that date was \$5.2 billion if the City continued to provide for its OPEB obligations on a pay-asyou-go basis.
 The report further estimated that the City's liability would be reduced to \$2.5 billion if the City adopted a policy of prefunding its unfunded actuarial accrued OPEB liability over a 30-year period.
-Based on these estimates, the City's annual actuarially required contribution toward its OPEB obligations on account of then current and estimated future retirees was projected at approximately \$286 million on a payas-you-go basis, and approximately \$176 million on an actuarially prefunded policy.
+Based on these same estimates, the City's liability would stand at close to \$3 billion at July 1, 2008.
+The City's annual funding requirement would be approximately \$200 million.
+The City expects to receive an updated actuarial valuation of its OPEB obligations as of June 30, 2007 sometime in late summer or early fall.

 Massachusetts General Laws currently do not provide cities and towns with general legal authority to establish a trust fund for the purpose of prefunding this liability in the same manner as traditional pension benefits.
-However, the City will take the first step in FY08 in acknowledging this real, yet unfunded cost of providing health insurance to retirees by allocating \$20 million in reserves to a stabilization fund set up specifically for this purpose
+However, the City took the first step in FY08 in acknowledging this real, yet unfunded cost of providing health insurance to retirees by allocating \$20 million in reserves to a stabilization fund set up specifically for this purpose.
+The City will allocate an additional \$25 million in FY09.